Sebastiaan-Alvarez-Rodriguez/nixos-pc/README.md

   - postgresql
   - home-assistant
   - photoprism
+  - syncthing
+5. Verify all services run.
+If not, some common problems:
+  - the service UUID has changed, which means they no longer own their `/var/lib/<service-name>` folder.
+A `chown -R` sets this straight.

 ### Postgresql
 This is needed when the original data is no longer loaded, e.g. due to a host change / storage change.